juliosantos/whoisjuliosantos/README.md

 # whoisjuliosantos

+This is the code for my personal website at [whoisjuliosantos.com](http://whoisjuliosantos.com)

-This is a pure Rack app to serve static assets (HTML, CSS, Javascript and images).
+It is a pure Rack app that only serves static assets (HTML, CSS, Javascript and images).

-It provides the scaffolding to host any static website on Heroku or other Rack-based hosting services.
+Since Heroku offers free hosting for Rails and other Rack-based applications, this is a simple scaffolding to host any static website on Heroku without having to load neither the whole Rails stack, nor even a smaller framework such as Sinatra.